numeric-cafe/numeric-cafe.github.io/README.md

 We have a very informal [Code of Conduct](coc.md).
 If this Slack takes off, we’ll establish a formal one.

-Café policies besides the TBD Code of Conduct can be found on the [Policies page](policies.md).
+Café policies besides the Code of Conduct can be found on the [Policies page](policies.md).

 The [Code of Conduct](coc.md) and [Policies](policies.md) can be summed up as “Don’t be a jerk”.
 We just need to flesh that out.